w3c/wai-tutorials/source/carousels/index.html.erb.md

 See also a [Complete Example](full-code.html) including the full source code.

+Carousels allow users to select to view one item from a series of content items.
+Common examples are slide shows other sliders, like scrolling news headlines, images or featured articles.
+Carousels often move from item to item automatically, which can be too fast to read or distracting for some users.

 ## Why is this important?

-Carousels, also referred to as “slide shows” and “sliders”, display one item from a series of content items.
-Common examples are scrolling news headlines and images, like featured articles.
-Carousels often use animations to move from item to item, which can be distracting for some users.
-They may also move too fast for some users to be able to read.

-Carousels should have functionality to allow users to pause and advance animations.
-They also need to be implemented in a way that is usable by keyboard.
-Given their prominence, accessible carousels are essential for many website visitors including:
+Carousels should have functionality to allow users to pause movement.
+All functionalit needs to be usable by keyboard.
+Implementing them accessibly is essential for many website visitors including:

 - **People using keyboard navigation and voice input software** can navigate between carousel items.
 - **People using screen readers** will understand where they are and how to navigate between carousel items.